 Meningococcal disease is a serious illness.
 It can occur as meningococcal meningitis, an inflammation of the membrane surrounding the brain and spinal cord, or as meningococcemia, the presence of bacteria in the blood.
 Meningococcal disease is dangerous because its initial symptoms often mimic those of influenza or other respiratory infections or migraine headaches.
 Because of this, it is often misdiagnosed initially.
 Early symptoms include high fever, headache, nausea, vomiting and extreme fatigue.
 Meningococcal infections progress quickly.
 Approximately 10 percent of people affected by meningococcal disease die, in spite of treatment with antibiotics.
 Another 10 percent suffer from permanent brain damage, deafness, limb amputation, or kidney failure.

-The bacteria that causes meningococcal disease can be spread from person to person by direct contact with someone who is infected or through droplets released into the air through coughing.
+The bacteria that cause meningococcal disease can be spread from person to person by direct contact with someone who is infected or through droplets released into the air through coughing.
 It can be spread by kissing, sharing a cigarette or drinking glass, eating utensils or anything else that an infected person has touched with his or her mouth.

 Anyone can get meningococcal disease but lifestyle factors common among college students seem to be linked to the disease: crowded living conditions such as residence halls, going to bars, smoking, and irregular sleep habits.
 Fortunately, the bacteria that cause meningitis are not as contagious as the flu or the common cold, but freshmen living in residence halls are at slightly increased risk of getting the disease.